 How to become a medical professional?

-- A candidate must pass class 12th with at least 60% marks in science stream either with physics, chemistry and biology (PCB) or physics, chemistry, mathematics and biology (PCMB) specialization, from a recognized board of education.
+- A candidate must pass class 12th with at least 60% marks in the science stream either with physics, chemistry and biology (PCB) or physics, chemistry, mathematics and biology (PCMB) specialization, from a recognized board of education.

 - To get into a reputed medical institute, all candidates must crack relevant entrance exams such as NEET, AIIMS, JIPMER, and other state-level/institute-level entrance exams.